WORKSHOPS4GIRLS

 Here's "her" product in a Target ad !!

-Stereotypes addressed : only boys like science, only boys are good at science.
+Only boys like science.
+Only boys are good at science.

 Picture